Sandeep Pathak: Early life and education

 He was born in Bataha village in Mungeli, Chhattisgarh to agriculturist parents.
 He completed his education till class 6th from his village and then moved to Bilaspur, Chhattisgarh to his aunt's house for further studies.
-He completed his masters in Chhattisgarh and then moved to Indian Institute of Chemical Technology, Hyderabad and National Chemical laboratory, Pune for further studies.
+He completed his master's in Chhattisgarh and then moved to Indian Institute of Chemical Technology, Hyderabad and National Chemical laboratory, Pune for further studies.

 He then moved to the University of Cambridge to pursue Ph.D on high-temperature superconducting materials.
 Post that he pursued post-doctoral research as research associate in University of Oxford and MIT.

 Professional career

 He joined the faculty of IIT Delhi in 2016.
 His area of work at the IIT is stated to be fabrication of perovskite-based photovoltaic devices, photo-physical properties and he has a number of research papers to his credit.

 Political career

 He was recognized for his behind-the-scenes work in the 2022 Punjab elections, on behalf of the Aam Aadmi Party, and was nominated by the party as a candidate for a seat in the Rajya Sabha, to which he was elected, unopposed, in April 2022.

 He was appointed Aam Aadmi Party's Incharge in Gujarat & Co-incharge in Punjab on 21 March 2022.
 Later he was appointed Co-incharge for Himachal Pradesh on 4 June 2022.